kaldun-tech/buggy-to-bulletproof/chapters/ch05-unit-tests.md

 - Test case for if decimals are passed in.
 - Test case for if the result of division would be fractional.

+Recall that unit tests make up the base of the testing pyramid.
+These are the highest quantity of tests that should be run to provide basic checks that your software works as intended.
+Happy coding!

 &copy; Kaldun Technologies 2023